Back-section layout, cabin construction and furniture are mainly designed by us with some help of Alu-Star. The cabin is built by Alu-Star,

 of the heat reflection but also due to security reasons.

 A light brown or green colour would have been better but the

 truck could be mistaken as a military vehicle, which

-is something we wanted to avoid if possible.
+is something we want to avoid.

-in the roof can also be opened to allow the heat to
+in the roof to allow heat to

 against damage and for better security.

 The lids also protect against sunlight and heat when

 open while living in the camper and protect against branches and flying rocks when closed while

 Windows and protective lids are both opened and closed